-- You are welcome to walk the student to the Student Affairs Dean’s Office (SADO) or Student Psychological Services (SPS) if you are concerned the student won’t follow up.
+- You are welcome to walk the student to the Community of Care office or Student Psychological Services (SPS) if you are concerned the student won’t follow up.

 - Try to normalize the need to ask for help as much as possible.

 - Realize and be prepared that your offer of help may be rejected.
 People in varying levels of distress sometimes deny their problems because it is difficult to admit they need help or they think things will get better on their own.